OCA/stock-logistics-warehouse/stock_secondary_unit/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module extends the functionality of stock module to allow define other units with their conversion factor.
+It also introduces a secondary UoM on stock quants and displays the corresponding converted quantity.

 **Table of contents**